wolfgang-stefani/Traffic-Sign-Classifier/README.md

 #### 2. Visualization of the original dataset

 Here is an exploratory visualization of the German Traffic Signs dataset.

-First, a bar chart showing how the training samples are distributed across the classes.
+First, a bar chart showing how the training samples are distributed across the classes:

 ![alt text][image1]